 The girls were just as excited as I was when our package came in the mail.
 They wanted to try the pouches right away, but I said we had to wash them.
-I was happy that the pouches are dishwasher safe, so I lined them up on the top rack, dropped the lids in with the cutlery, and turned it on.
-I’ve since washed the pouches by hand as well and either way, they are easy to clean.
+I was happy that the pouches are dishwasher safe.
+I lined them up on the top rack, dropped the lids in with the cutlery, and turned it on.
+I’ve since washed the pouches by hand as well.
+Either way, they are easy to clean.

-The Little Green Pouch is easy to fill.
-I used the collapsible funnel to fill the pouch with applesauce for Sunshine’s lunch and a spoon to fill it with yogurt (a bit thicker) for myself.
+The Little Green Pouch is also easy to fill.
+I used the collapsible funnel to fill the pouch with applesauce for Sunshine’s lunch.
+Then I used a spoon to fill it with yogurt (a bit thicker) for myself.
 The funnel was easier and less messy than the spoon, but it wasn’t hard to give the pouch a quick wipe after filling it with yogurt.
 The top sealed easily and tightly, leaving me no concerns about dropping it into my daughters’ lunch kits (unlike certain packaged apple sauces, which have had a tendency to break and make a mess…).

 The Little Green Pouch website has some great ideas for smoothies that I want to try for my daughters.
 They love smoothies, but these are harder to pack in their lunches—unless I have a Little Green Pouch!
-I’m excited about using the Little Green Pouches to add some variety and healthy options to their lunches—and to help me save money on groceries, because now I can buy snacks like apple sauce in bulk and simply pour it into their pouches for lunches.
+I’m excited about using the Little Green Pouches to add some variety and healthy options to their lunches.
+They should also help me save money on groceries, because now I can buy snacks like apple sauce in bulk and simply pour it into their pouches for lunches.

 One little caution… if you do start using Little Green Pouches, you may have to explain your efforts to go green to your children (or their teachers).
 I sent a Little Green Pouch in Lily’s lunch to daycare and it didn’t come home with her.
 Her teacher assumed it was garbage and threw it out.
 Despite the fact that it clearly says “reusable food pouch” on it and had her name on it.

 For more information about the Little Green Pouch, drop by their website or follow them on social media.
-Right now several of their kits are on sale.
 They also sell accessories for filling and cleaning the pouches and extra lids.

 I received a package of Little Green Pouches and a funnel for review; all opinion expressed are my own.
 Photos are from the Little Green Pouch website (’cause it’s hard to fill a pouch and take pictures too).